 Notwithstanding clause (3) of the first paragraph above or any other provision of the indenture, except as provided in the final sentence of this paragraph, the sole remedy for any failure to comply by the Issuers with the covenant described under the caption "- Certain Covenants - Reports" shall be the payment of liquidated damages as described in the following sentence, such failure to comply shall not constitute an event of default, and holders of the notes shall not have any right under the indenture or the notes to accelerate the maturity of the notes as a result of any such failure to comply.
-If a failure to comply by the Issuers with the covenant described under the caption "- Certain Covenants - Reports" continues for 60 days after the Issuers receives notice of such failure to comply in accordance with clause (3) of the first paragraph above (such notice, the "Reports Default Notice"), and is continuing on the 60th day following the Issuers' receipt of the Reports Default Notice to but not including the earlier of (x) the 121st day following the Issuers' receipt of the Reports Default Notice to but not including the covenant described under the caption "- Certain Covenants - Reports" shall have been cured or waived.
+If a failure to comply by the Issuers with the covenant described under the caption "- Certain Covenants - Reports" continues for 60 days after the Issuers receives notice of such failure to comply in accordance with clause (3) of the first paragraph above (such notice, the "Reports Default Notice"), and is continuing on the 60th day following the Issuers' receipt of the Reports Default Notice, the Issuers' receipt of the notes at a rate per annum equal to 0.25% of the principal amount of the notes from the 60th day following the Issuers' receipt of the Reports Default Notice and (y) the date on which the failure to comply by the Issuers with the covenant described under the caption "- Certain Covenants - Reports" shall have been cured or waived.
 On the earlier of the date specified in the immediately preceding clauses (x) and (y), such liquidated damages will cease to accrue.
-If the failure to comply by the Issuers with the covenant described under the caption "- Certain Covenants - Reports" shall not have been cured or waived on or before the 121st day following the Issuers' receipt of the Reports Default Notice, then the failure to comply by the Issuers with the covenant described under the caption "- Certain Covenants - Reports" shall on such 121st day constitute an event of default.
+If the failure to comply by the Issuers with the covenant described under the caption "-Certain Covenants - Reports" shall not have been cured or waived on or before the 121st day following the Issuers' receipt of the Reports Default Notice, then the failure to comply by the Issuers with the covenant described under the caption "- Certain Covenants - Reports" shall on such 121st day constitute an event of default.
 A failure to comply with the covenant described under the caption "- Certain Covenants - Reports" automatically shall cease to be continuing and shall be deemed cured at such time as the Issuers (or the Guarantor or other parent guarantor of the Issuers, as applicable) furnishes to the trustee the applicable information or report (it being understood that the availability of such information or report on the SEC's EDGAR service (or any successor thereto) shall be deemed to satisfy the Issuers' obligation to furnish such information or report to the trustee); provided, however, that the trustee shall have no obligation whatsoever to determine whether or not such information, documents or reports have been filed pursuant to the "EDGAR" system (or its successor).